Hassan-Stewart/Hassan-Stewart/README.md

 ### 💬 Ask Me About
 - My journey in learning to code
-- Balancing school, work, and personal projects
+- Balancing school and personal projects
 - Resources and tutorials for beginners

 ### 📫 How to Reach Me